ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.api.headless/docs/headless-gamma-document.md

 ## Step 2 - Importing projects

-Import the `hu.bme.mit.gamma.headless.api` and `hu.bme.mit.gamma.headless.source.generate` projects to your workspace, which already contains the necessary Gamma plugins that you want to export.
+Import the `hu.bme.mit.gamma.headless.api` project to your workspace, which already contains the necessary Gamma plugins that you want to export.